AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 ----

-### Hide File Icons
+### Hide file icons

-This option allows you to _completely hide_ the __file__ icons from the IDE.
-This means from the _Project Tree_, Tabs, Dialogs and everything.
-This does not hide folders, though.
+This option allows you to _completely hide_ the __file icons__ from the IDE.
+It hides them from the _Project Tree_, Tabs, Dialogs and everything.
+Folders are unaffected, though.

 {% include figure.html content="/screens/hideFileIcons.png" caption="Hide File Icons" %}

-**Note**: This feature takes precedence over default file icons providers and the plugin's own ones.
-However, some plugins might have an even greater precedence, meaning that you will still see icons from such plugins.
+**Note**: This feature takes precedence over default file icons providers, and the plugin's own ones.
+However, some plugins might have an even greater precedence, meaning you would still see icons from such plugins.
 {:class='card-panel'}

 ----

-### Hide Folder Icons
+### Hide folder icons

 Same setting as the _Hide File Icons_ except that it works for folders.